quantumsheep/sshs/README.md

 You need to have `ssh` installed and accessible from your terminal.

 # How to install
+## From releases
+Releases contains prebuilt binaries for Linux, macOS and Windows.
+You can download them at https://github.com/quantumsheep/sshs/releases.

 ## From source
 ```bash
 git clone https://github.com/quantumsheep/sshs.git